-In addition to providing a separate table for each QDD, if a taxpayer has a taxable year other than the calendar year, the taxpayer must provide separate tables for each QDD for the portion of the calendar year in the first taxable year and the portion in the second taxable year.
+Note.
+In addition to filing a separate Schedule Q (Form 1042) for each QDD, if the taxpayer has a tax year other than the calendar year, the taxpayer must file separate Schedules Q (Form 1042) - one for the portion of the calendar year in the first tax year and a second one for the portion in the second tax year.